Our AHPRA registered Australian doctors specialise in treating patients with medical cannabis.

 How much does medical cannabis cost?

 Medical cannabis products are not listed on the Pharmaceutical Benefits Scheme (PBS).
 Products typically cost $4-8 per day but can vary greatly depending on the dosage and type of product prescribed.
+An initial consultation with our doctors (including all TGA approvals) costs $250.

 Where do I fill my prescription?